LesiaChaban/gdk-oci-oke-workshop/05-build-run-app/build-run-app.md

 </copy>
 ```

-## Task 2: Send a requests to publish metrics to OCI Metrics
+## Task 2: Send requests to publish metrics to OCI Metrics

 1. Open a second terminal in VS Code using the **Terminal>New Terminal** menu.